 There is a significant duality between the U.S Marine Corps and the National Liberation Front.
 Learn more about Operation Starlite and the ensuing battle between the divisions.

 4. Battle for the Ia Drang Valley: The US Army vs The People's Army of Vietnam

-The Battle for the Ia Drang Valley in 1965 was the first confrontation between the United States Army and the People's Army of Vietnam.
-Learn about the battle including the planning, combat and outcome in this lesson.
+The Battle for the Ia Drang Valley in 1965 was the first confrontation between the People's Army of Vietnam and the United States Army during the Vietnam War.
+Learn about the planning phase and outcome of the Battle for the Ia Drang Valley.

 5. Operation Masher/White Wing: Description, Phases & Strategies

 During the Vietnam War, search-and-destroy was a military tactic that sought to find enemies, destroy them quickly, and withdraw immediately.
 Review Operation Masher/White Wing's description, phases, and strategies to learn more about this tactic.
 Understand how long the operation lasted, why it had two names, and the results it produced.